Is Wearing Lab-Grown Diamonds the Sustainable Way to Sparkle?

 An increasing number of jewelry brands are making the switch to lab-grown diamonds and marketing them as the new sustainable gem.
 Are they?
 We've tried to lay out the facts.

 In our quest to redefine the luxury of fashion, and life, by exploring the different paths to sustainability, we come across many, many brands and companies with different solutions to the problems of our current consumption patterns.
-What we tend to forget though in our search for “better options”, is that what we really should, and must, do is to simply consume less; reduce, retreat, refrain.
-Treating all our things, including Earth, as a precious gem of significant value, and not discarding it for the next new thing.
-This goes for jewelry as well.
+What we tend to forget though, in our search for “better options”, is that what we really should, and must, do is to simply consume less; reduce, retreat, refrain.
+Treating all our things, including Earth, as precious gems of significant value, and not discarding them for the next new thing.
+This goes for jewelry too.

 British jewelry company Lark & Berry is one of the early adopters of the lab-grown gems, arguing that, except for being more ethical, cultivated diamonds also generate 99% less carbon emissions, 99% less mineral wastage, 85% less water and 53% less energy.
 But inevitably, the growing interest in these diamonds is causing some turbulence in the industry.
 Some actors claim that they’re simply fake, and that a gem’s rarity is what gives it value.
-Others stress that there’s a risk that buyers won’t know what kind of diamond they’re actually purchasing and might therefor be deceived, but by laser-marking their diamonds, retailers can easily prevent any confusion.
-We see the problem though.
+Others stress that there’s a risk that buyers won’t know what kind of diamond they’re actually purchasing and might therefore be deceived.
+By laser-marking their diamonds, retailers can easily prevent any confusion though, but we definitely see the problem…

-We should also say, that mining precious metals is another big issue that can’t be overlooked, and there’s already plenty of it above ground to go around.
+On a final note, we should also mention that mining precious metals is another big issue that can’t be overlooked, and there’s actually already plenty of it above ground to go around.
 So if the goal is sustainability, others should take after one of our favorite jewelers, Norrfolks, that works exclusively with lab-grown diamonds in combination with 100% recycled gold.
-And answer our initial question: are synthetic stones more sustainable?
-Well, depending on the conditions under which they are produced (“lab-made” is no guarantee for social responsibility) we think they might have great potential.

 What do you think?
 Please share your thoughts with us below.